 They wanted to encourage young poets, just as Emma was encouraged as a creative writing major at Oberlin.
-After five years of generous donations from friends and family, the fund for the prize reached the endowed status Oberlin Fund.
+After five years of generous donations from friends and family, the fund for the prize reached the amount necessary to become an endowment.

-Each year, a panel of judges—members of the Creative Writing Program and Emma’s father, the poet Christopher Howell—pore through stacks of submissions from Oberlin students and awards a prize of $1,000 to the winner.
+Each year, a panel of judges—members of the Creative Writing Program and Emma’s father, the poet Christopher Howell—reviews submissions from Oberlin students and awards a prize of $1,000 to the winner.
 Each April, the program hosts a reading of the finalists for this prize.

 Honorable Mentions: Ira Berkley, Justin Jimenez, Gillian Pasley, and Clara Weinstein

-Honorable Mentions: Orly Vermes, Maxime Berclaz, Brielle Hutchison, Madeleine Dorner
+Honorable Mentions: Orly Vermes, Maxime Berclaz, Brielle Hutchison, and Madeleine Dorner

 The Wheeler Prize is awarded to a member of the junior class for ability and potential in writing poetry.
 The prize was established by the family and friends of Lucy Pope Wheeler, Oberlin College Class of 1934.